wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### Span Tags

-Span tags are special tags associated with a span and are key value pairs.
+Span tags are special tags associated with a span and are key-value pairs.

 - **Required**.
 Many of the span tags are required for a span to be valid.
 - **Optional (Custom)**.
 An application can be instrumented to include custom span tags as well.
 Custom tag names must not use the reserved span tag names.

-{{site.data.alerts.note}}
-The following table lists the maximum characters you can assign a span tag.
+The following table lists the maximum number of characters you can assign a span tag.
 <table>
 <colgroup>
 <col width="20%" />